PASSIONLab/ELBA/README.md

   ```
   * This is a header only library, so there's no need to build it.

-# Build diBELLA
+# Build ELBA
-To build diBELLA, you can use the following commands:
+To build ELBA, you can use the following commands:
   ```
     mkdir build_release
     cd build_release